giftpasay/giftpasay.github.io/_tabs/about.md

 # About UPC GIFT Pasay

 Welcome to United Pentecostal Church Phil.
-Inc. - G.I.F.T (Grace-In Christ Fellowship Temple) Pasay!
+Inc. - G.I.F.T (Grace In-Christ Fellowship Temple) Pasay!
 We are a Spirit-filled community dedicated to spreading the Gospel and nurturing spiritual growth through Biblical teaching and fellowship.

 ## Our Vision